DevilXD/TwitchDropsMiner/README.md

 ### Notes:

 - Make sure to keep your cookies file safe, as the authorization information it stores can give another person access to your Twitch account.
 - Successfully logging into your Twitch account in the application, may cause Twitch to send you a "New Login" notification email.
 This is normal - you can verify that it comes from your own IP address.
-The application uses Chrome's user agent, so the detected browser during the login should signify that as well.
+The application uses the Twitch's Android app user agent, so the detected browser during the login should signify that as well.
 - The time remaining timer always countdowns a single minute and then stops - it is then restarted only after the application redetermines the remaining time.
 This "redetermination" can happen as early as at 10 seconds in a minute remaining, and as late as 20 seconds after the timer reaches zero (especially when finishing mining a drop), but is generally only an approximation and does not represent nor affect actual mining speed.
 The time variations are due to Twitch sometimes not reporting drop progress at all, or reporting progress for the wrong drop - these cases have all been accounted for in the application though.

 ### Support